ericvolp12/go-bsky-feed-generator/README.md

   - This route is how the service advertises which feeds it supports to clients.
   - You can see how those are parsed and handled in `pkg/feed-generator/endpoints.go:DescribeFeedGenerator()`

+## Publishing

+Once you've got your feed generator up and running and have it exposed to the internet, you can publish the feed using the script from the official BSky repo [here](https://github.com/bluesky-social/feed-generator/blob/main/scripts/publishFeedGen.ts).

+Your feed will be published under _your_ DID and should show up in your profile under the `feeds` tab.

 ## Architecture